 This may be because a lot of people are in the thick of pre-season training and matches!
-Running, kicking, change of direction and rapid stop-starting are considered contributing factors to the development of groin pain.
+Running, kicking, change of direction and rapid stop-starting are considered contributing factors to the development of groin pain or groin injury.
 So it’s something your physio is likely to ask you about if this is your area of complaint!

 Whilst it’s not what we like to tell athletes, in the initial phase some rest from kicking and agility drills may be required!
 However that doesn’t mean we want you to stop completely!
-Your physio can work with you to figure out how to keep up your conditioning whilst you sort out this issue.
+Your physio can work with you on groin rehab exercises to figure out how to keep up your conditioning whilst you sort out this issue.

 What muscles make up the groin?

 Before getting into it – what area of the body are we actually dealing with?!
 What is the groin?

 When people report groin pain, physiotherapists and other allied health professionals will often be looking to assess the adductor muscle group as a source.
 These muscles attach from the pelvis to the bones of the leg – both above and below the knee joint!

 That said, our body is one system – pain in one area might be a result of an issue elsewhere!
 So we may also look to you hip joint and hip flexors, other surrounding muscles (i.e. glutes!) as well as trunk control.
 Our body segments are never truly working in isolation, so our mentality to assessment and rehabilitation shouldn’t work that way.

 Here I will discuss some commonly prescribed exercises and some progressions for people with groin pain!
 Do remember though that everyone is different and this article and others like it cannot substitute individual assessment and management!
 It’s important to have the history of your pain considered and your physical function assessed and monitored for optimal results.
 Everyone has different expectations and desires for what they want their body to do – so we need to work towards that specifically!